What is the difference between 1080 p and 720 p resolution?

 The next time you’re browsing through YouTube, for example, try changing the resolution to a lower setting and see how quickly your video loads in comparison to higher resolutions.
 These two resolutions also have a significant impact on gaming.

 This is because 1080p devices require less anti-aliasing to make images appear smoother and more cohesive due to the higher pixel count.
-Anti-aliasing tends to slow computers down, so opting for a 1080p gaming set-up can have a positive impact on your overall gaming experience.

 Sign up to our newsletter